thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **importUsers**
 > ImportUsersResponse importUsers(importUsersRequest)

   Version: 9.0.0.cl or later  Imports user data from external databases into ThoughtSpot.
 During the user import operation:  * If the specified users are not available in ThoughtSpot, the users are created and assigned a default password.
 Defining a `default_password` in the API request is optional. * If `delete_unspecified_users` is set to `true`, the users not specified in the API request, excluding the `tsadmin`, `guest`, `system` and `su` users, are deleted. * If the specified user objects are already available in ThoughtSpot, the object properties are updated and synchronized as per the input data in the API request.
 A successful API call returns the object that represents the changes made in the ThoughtSpot system.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.     #### Endpoint URL
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.

 ### Example